handwerkerd/tedana/docs/building_decision_trees.rst

 may be used in decision tree visualization so it should be relatively short.
 Within this section, if there is a user-provided custom_node_label, that should be used instead.

-Calculation nodes should check if the value they are calculating was already calculated and output a warning if the function overwrites and existing value
+Calculation nodes should check if the value they are calculating was already calculated and output a warning if the function overwrites an existing value

 Code that adds the text log_extra_info and log_extra_report into the appropriate logs (if they are provided by the user)